 Mmm!
-They’re perfect for parties, and remind me of a mini Reuben sandwich.
-I served baked sauerkraut balls with a mustardy sauce for dipping.
+They’re perfect for parties — when we get to those again — and remind me of a mini Reuben sandwich.
+I served my baked sauerkraut balls with a mustardy sauce for dipping.
 So good.

 Word on the street has it that sauerkraut balls were first created in Akron.
-When I brought them up recently on Facebook, so many hometown friends chimed in about them.
+When I brought them up on my Facebook feed, so many hometown friends chimed in about them.
 “Ahh!
 I’d give anything for some sauerkraut balls right now,” I read.
 Some friends declared, “My Grandma made the best sauerkraut balls!”
 Others insisted, “The sauerkraut balls at (insert-restaurant-name-here) are the bomb!”

-Pretty much everyone from my hometown and its surrounding areas has a sauerkraut balls memory, and as I understand it, sauerkraut balls have been around for a long while.
+Pretty much everyone from my hometown and its surrounding areas has a sauerkraut balls memory, and as I learned, sauerkraut balls have been around for a long while.

-I was lucky to get the chance to hang out with some old friends recently while I was visiting my family in Ohio.
+A few years ago, I was hanging out with some old friends while I was home visiting my family in Ohio.
 Enjoying cocktails and laughs one night at our friends’ house, I noticed a cool, vintage cookbook from Stouffer’s (yes, the frozen foods company, which got its start in Ohio) on the table.